meeran2019/microservice-architecture/Overview.md

 - For code snippet, refer the https://github.com/meeran2019/microservice-architecture/tree/develop/terraform

 ### ArgoCD:
 Argo CD is declarative, GitOps continuos delivery tool for kubernetes.

--
+It pull the code directly from Git source and deploy it directly into kubernetes.
+It support CLI, UI and YAM file.
+- Install the argocd using userdata.
+It uses kube config current context for authentication.
+- It consists of source where the kubernetes manifest or helm template contains and destination where the kubernetes cluster to deploy.
+- It support autoprune and self heal to sych with repo and auto update the resource if manually updated.
+- Whenever helm repo is updated, based on reconcillation_timout, it detect the changes and do the deployment.
+- ArgoCD Rollout is CRD which support blue green and canary deployments.
+- For code snippet, refer the https://github.com/meeran2019/microservice-architecture/tree/develop/argo-cd

 ### AWS Cloud: